 After such a baking hot and dry August, we have now seen a little rain so our gardens are not quite as parched as they were!
 The dry heat has accelerated the flowering season of many perennials so the Autumn clear-up may have already started in your garden.

 There should still be plenty of warm September days to enjoy and hopefully we will get a lot more rain.

 When your grass has greened-up again, resume mowing and apply a general lawn feed which will boost your grass if needed.
 If you have dead patches or thatch in your lawn this can be scarified or raked out and you can spike the lawn with a garden fork to let more air to the roots of the grass.
 Regular mowing will also help collect the early Autumnal leaf fall.

 Continue to dead-head as flowers fade and tie in new shoots on climbers.

 If you wish to, collect seeds from your summer-flowering plants, storing them in labelled paper envelopes or small paper bags.

-You can put them in black bin bags or create a separate pile next to the compost heap to make leaf mould which will be perfect for conditioning your soil October.
+Fallen leaves are an important organic resource, so try not to put them all in your brown bin.
+You can put them in black bin bags or create a separate pile next to the compost heap to make leaf mould which will be perfect for conditioning your soil next October.